Paul Gerhardt: Biography

 He also sponsored a series of conferences between the Lutheran and Reformed clergy in the hopes of having them arrive at some consensus, but the result was the opposite: the more the two sides argued, the further apart they found themselves.
 Gerhardt was a leading voice among the Lutheran clergy, and drew up many of the statements in defense of the Lutheran faith.
 At the same time he was renowned for acting fraternally not only with the Lutherans but also with the Reformed clergy; he was respected and very well liked by all.
 His sermons and devotional writings were so free from controversy that many among the Reformed attended his services, and the wife of the Elector, Louisa Henrietta, was a great admirer of him and his hymns.

 The Elector, however, was growing impatient with a lack of success at his conferences.
 He put an end to them in 1664 and published his "syncretistic" edict.
 Since the edict disallowed the Formula of Concord, one of the Lutheran Confessions as contained in the Book of Concord, many Lutheran clergy could not bring themselves to comply with the edict.
 Gerhardt was thus removed from his position in 1666.

-The citizens of Berlin petitioned to have him restored, and owing to their repeated requests an exception to the edict was made for Gerhardt, although his conscience did not allow him to retain a post which, appeared to him, could only be held on condition of a tacit repudiation of the Formula of Concord.
+The citizens of Berlin petitioned to have him restored, and owing to their repeated requests an exception to the edict was made for Gerhardt, although his conscience did not allow him to retain a post which, it appeared to him, could only be held on condition of a tacit repudiation of the Formula of Concord.
 For over a year he lived in Berlin without fixed employment.
 During this time his wife also died, leaving him with only one surviving child.
 Ironically the edict was withdrawn a few months later, although by this time his patroness, Electress Louisa Henrietta had died as well and so he was still without a position.
 In October 1668 he was called as archdeacon of Lübben in the duchy of Saxe-Merseburg, where, after a ministry of eight years, he died on 27 May 1676.

 Gerhardt is considered Germany's greatest hymn writer.
 Many of his best-known hymns were originally published in various church hymn-books, as for example in that for Brandenburg, which appeared in 1658; others first saw the light in Johann Crüger's Geistliche Kirchenmelodien (1647) and Praxis pietatis melica.
 The first complete collection is the Geistliche Andachten, published in 1666–1667 by Ebeling, music director in Berlin.
 No hymn by Gerhardt of a later date than 1667 is known to exist.

 The life of Gerhardt has been written by Roth (1829), by Langbecker (1841), by Schultz (1842), by Wildenhahn (1845) and by Bachmann (1863); also by Kraft in Ersch's und Gruber's Allg.
 Encyc (1855).
 A short biography was also done by William Dallmann, reprinted in 2003.
 The best modern edition of the hymns, published by Wackernagel in 1843, has often been reprinted.
 There is an English translation by Kelly (Paul Gerhardt's Spiritual Songs, 1867).